tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 State channels allow multiple transactions to be made within off-chain agreements with very fast processing and the final settlement on-chain.
 It keeps the operation mode of block chain protocol but changes the way it is used so as to deal with the challenge of scalability.

+Any change of state within a state channel requires explicit cryptographic consent from all parties designated as “interested” in that part of the state. [[20]](https://l4.ventures/papers/statechannels.pdf)

 #### Who does it?

 <u>On Ethereum:</u>